 Acceptance to the graduate program requires a separate application.
 During their junior year, eligible students will be advised by their academic departments to apply.

-- foreign correspondent or media professional
+- foreign media professional

 - foreign service officer